Stomach Pain & Gurgling After Colonoscopy: Causes & Treatments (Dr. Farahat)

 5- Simethicone.

-Simethicone is an over-the-counter medication that can help you expel excess gas after colonoscopy.
+Simethicone is an over-the-counter medication that can help you expel excess gas after a colonoscopy.

-it’s available under many names (For example, Gas-x). follow instructions and dosing and make sure to discuss the issue with your doctor.
+It’s available under many names (For example, Gas-x).
+Follow instructions and dosing, and discuss the issue with your doctor.

 6- Try a probiotic.

-As we explained to you before, Some studies suggest that stomach pain and bloating after colonoscopy are due to colon prep.
+As we explained, Some studies suggest that stomach pain and bloating after colonoscopy are due to colon prep.

 As colon prep. washes out the good bacteria inside your colon, A probiotic will help you to regain your normal colon microbe balance.

-A probiotic containing Lactobacillus acidophilus NCFM & Bifidobacterium lactis Bi-07 successfully decrease post-colonoscopy pain (4).
+A probiotic containing Lactobacillus acidophilus NCFM & Bifidobacterium Lactis Bi-07 successfully decreases post-colonoscopy pain (reference).